Stamp Duty – What is Stamp Duty & Why You Need to Know About It

 Share via:

-So what is stamp duty Ireland and do you need to pay it?
+So what is stamp duty and do you need to pay it?
 Stamp duty is a tax that is paid when a property has been transferred from one person to another.

 Stamp Duty Ireland.